fjuma/wildfly-elytron/README.md

     - `emailhash` is used to fetch your picture from the Gravatar service
 - Create a blog post entry under [_posts](https://github.com/wildfly-security/wildfly-elytron/tree/gh-pages/_posts)
     - The file name should be `yyyy-mm-dd-slug.adoc`
-- Your blog post should be in asciidoc format (take a look at other blogs posts in the _posts directoy to see examples)
+- Your blog post should be in asciidoc format (take a look at other blogs posts in the _posts directory to see examples)
-    - To view your blog post locally, browse to http://localhost:4000/blog and then click on your post
+    - To view your blog post locally, browse to http://localhost:4000/wildfly-elytron/blog and then click on your post
 - Submit a pull request against the gh-pages branch